hitachi-vantara/terraform-provider-hitachi/docs/index.md

 **
 ** The "provider" block configures the Hitachi provider with necessary authentication details for the ** VSS block and SAN storage system.
-** Customize the values of "vss_block_address", "management_ip", "username", and "password" to match your ** environment's configuration.
+** Customize the values of "vosb_block_address", "management_ip", "username", and "password" to match your ** environment's configuration.
 **
 */